Yan Naing Oo

-Yan Naing Oo (ရန်နိုင်ဦး; born 31 March 1996) is a footballer from Burma, and a winger for the Myanmar U-19 football team and Shan United.
+Yan Naing Oo (ရန်နိုင်ဦး; born 31 March 1996) is a Burmese footballer who plays as an attacking midfielder or a winger for the Myanmar national football team and Shan United.
 He was born in North Okkalarpa Township, Yangon Division.
 He also the key player of Myanmar U-20 National Football Team played in 2015 FIFA U-20 World Cup.
-He scored opening goal of 2015 FIFA U-20 World Cup.
+He scored the opening goal of 2015 FIFA U-20 World Cup.

 Club career

 Zeyar Shwe Myay

 Born in North Okkalapa, Yangon, Yan Naing Oo joined Zeyar Shwe Myay's youth setup in 2013, aged 17, after a trial period.
 He played one season for Zeyar Shwe Myay.

 Shan United

-On 2 May 2016,Yan Naing Oo had agreed a deal with MNL big club Shan United for free.
+On 2 May 2016, Yan Naing Oo had agreed a deal with MNL big club Shan United for free.
 He signed a five-year contract with the Shan United side, joining the club after the 2016 MNL half-season.

 He scored his first goal for the club on 19 June, netting the first in a 2–0 away win against Yangon United.